 If you’ve had a family doctor before, you know that he will know you well and be familiar with your family and medical history.
 Thus, your pregnancy is viewed as part of the larger picture of your life.
 Another advantage of a family doctor is that he can continue to treat you and your baby after birth.

-Dr. Gagon is board-certified as a family physician and has full OB privileges at Castleview Hospital including C-sections.
+Dr. Gagon and Dr. Valdez are are both board-certified as family physicians and have full OB privileges at Castleview Hospital including C-sections.

 The best time to check for a pregnancy using a urine home pregnancy test is on or after your expected start date of your next period.

 Not getting the results you want?
 Come in for an appointment.
-We can go over the results with you and order a blood test and any other tests Dr. Gagon feels are necessary for your health and the health of your unborn baby.
+We can go over the results with you and order a blood test and any other tests the doctor feels are necessary for your health and the health of your unborn baby.

 Nutrition: We can’t say enough about how important this is for your body and your baby’s body.
 If you are thinking of getting pregnant, take inventory of what you eat.
 Are you eating plenty of fruits, vegetable, and healthy carbohydrates?
 Are you avoiding high fat foods and processed foods?
 It’s all right to have a few chips and cookies, just not the whole bag!
 Eat whole grains, legumes, and protein.
 Remember the old saying, “you are what you eat!”?
 Well, now that applies to two of you.